Gesamtmetall in English

 Gesamtmetall and its members associations are deeply convinced that the European integration as well as the completion of the internal market is not only highly beneficial for the citizens of Europe but also a simple necessity in an exceedingly competitive world.
 The competence to legislate on social issues remains mainly on national level.
 Nonetheless, the number of European legislative initiatives in the field of social policy has increased considerably in recent years.
 These legislations affect the core business of Gesamtmetall and its members associations to a greater extent.
 In many cases these initiatives represent a serious threat to the competitiveness of our industry and right to free collective bargaining protected by article 9 of the German Basic Law.

-Given the growing importance of European social policy, Gesamtmetall established a liaison office in Brussels to strengthen its International Department.
 Via its Brussels office, Gesamtmetall represents the interests of the German M+E industry vis-à-vis the European institutions.
-To this end Gesamtmetall collaborates closely with its European umbrella organisation CEEMET, the Council of European Employers of the Metal, Engineering and Technology-based Industries, and its 21 affiliated associations.
+To this end Gesamtmetall collaborates closely with its European umbrella organisation Ceemet and its affiliated associations in 22 countries.